palavrapasse/docs/core/data-model.md

 - Conceptualize `Credentials` table, which will hold references to user passwords.
 In the future, this table can serve to hold already computed hashes of the passwords, if we would want to serve the system as a fast lookup of hash passwords.
 - Password is a unique column in the `Credentials` table.
 We made it this way to reduce database size.
 This will also enable faster lookups on queries.
-- Since e-mail and password fields are queryable, we include separate tables for each of one with their hash view, to prevent **SQL Injections**.
-We do not include them on the `User` and `Credentials` table directly, because we may include additional hash values in the future.
-Right now we use the `SHA-256` cryptographic function, as no collision have been found yet (and most likely won't ever be).
+- Since e-mail and password fields are queryable, we include separate tables for each one with their hash view, to prevent **SQL Injections**.
+We do not include them on the `User` and `Credentials` tables directly, because we may include additional hash values in the future.
+Right now we use the `SHA-256` cryptographic function, as no collisions have been found yet (and most likely won't ever be).
 - We define auto-gen keys as primary keys instead of relying on domain identity keys.
 This is done to reduce database size, as primary keys are almost longer than 8 bytes, but long integer values are always 8 bytes each.
 - `Affected Users` entity will be a view for fast access.